 About vBloc Vagal Blocking

 The vBloc device controls sensations of hunger and helps tell the brain whether the stomach is full or empty.
 Patients are empowered to eat less, make healthier choices and lose weight without the lifestyle implications of traditional weight loss surgeries.
 There is also no alteration to the natural anatomy of the gastrointestinal tract.
 The company claims that patients lose an average of 20% of their excess weight.

 - Patients have more control over their hunger

-- patients have control of how fast they lose weight
+- Patients have control over how fast they lose weight

 However, working with this vagus nerve is nothing new.
 The FDA has approved the use of vagus nerve stimulation to treat epilepsy as well as chronic or recurrent depression that doesn’t respond to other types of treatments.
 The procedure also is used with gastroparesis patients whose stomachs don’t empty fully.

 Ultimately the system uses three implanted devices.
-The first is a pulse generator that sends electrical impulses, which is placed in the upper chest as well as two lead wires that are placed on the vagus nerve itself in the abdominal cavity.
-The signals are modified by a controlled.
+The first is a pulse generator that sends electrical impulses, which are placed in the upper chest as well as two lead wires that are placed on the vagus nerve itself in the abdominal cavity.
+The signals are modified by a control.

 Published January 15th, 2016 by Alison Bruzek

 I had the sleeve done 8 years ago but my lowest weight was 170 I’ve gained 30 lbs i am 5’4 and weigh 200 lbs my blood pressure is back and I really need help